 Treatment at Death

-The list below offers some examples of eligible medical expenses that you may use your HSA funds to cover.
+Wondering what kind of eligible medical expenses your HSA funds will cover?
 “Eligible medical expenses” are defined as those expenses paid for care as described in Sections 213 (d) or IRS Publication 502.

 For a complete list and more detailed information, please refer to IRS Publication 502 titled “Medical and Dental Expenses.”
 Catalog Number 15002Q at http://www.irs.gov/pub/irs-pdf/p502.pdf.